 A lower value means a higher precedence for this rule.

-- For the Action, select Reflexive.
+- For Action, select Reflexive.

-- Enable the rule.
+- (Optional) Set the status of the rule.

 The new rule is listed under NAT.
 For example: